liangcheng-yu/hyperlight/docs/paging-development-notes.md

 # Paging in Hyperlight

-Hyperlight uses paging, which means the all addresses inside a hyperlight vm are treated as virtual addresses by the processor.
+Hyperlight uses paging, which means the all addresses inside a Hyperlight VM are treated as virtual addresses by the processor.
 Specifically, Hyperlight uses (ordinary) 4-level paging.
-4-level paging is used because we set the following control registers on logical cores inside a vm: `CR0.PG = 1, CR4.PAE = 1, IA32_EFER.LME = 1, and CR4.LA57 = 0`.
-A hyperlight vm is limited to 1GB of addressable memory, see below for more details.
+4-level paging is used because we set the following control registers on logical cores inside a VM: `CR0.PG = 1, CR4.PAE = 1, IA32_EFER.LME = 1, and CR4.LA57 = 0`.
+A Hyperlight VM is limited to 1GB of addressable memory, see below for more details.
 These control register settings have the following effects:

 - `CR0.PG = 1`: Enables paging
 - `CR4.PAE = 1`: Enables Physical Address Extension (PAE) mode (this is required for 4-level paging)